ritza-co/replit-docs-2/docs/programming-ide/how-to-make-a-replit-template.md

 ## A practical example: Phaser Vite starter template

-Let's look at how the following community template was created: [Phaser Vite starter template](https://replit.com/@MattClarke2/Phaser-Vite-starter-template?v=1).
+Let's look at how the following community template was created: [Phaser Vite starter template](https://replit.com/@ritza/Phaser-Vite-starter-template?v=1).
 Phaser is a beginner-friendly 2D JavaScript game framework that is used to create HTML5 games.
 [Vite](https://vitejs.dev) is a development server and JavaScript bundler.
 This template will allow you to do everything that you need to do for creating a Phaser game in Replit: developing your game as well as creating, serving and downloading the production bundle.
 You can do all stages of development in your browser.
 Now let's learn how the template was configured to build a production-ready bundle of a Phaser game.

 This template was made as an alternative to using Phaser 3 with Webpack for bundling.
 A major advantage of using Vite is that the re-build time during development is faster than Webpack, this is especially true for larger projects.
 When a file is changed, the changes in the dev server are seen right away.
 Vite is also easier to use than Webpack.

-The  Replit Phaser Vite starter template is based on this [Phaser 3 TypeScript Starter template](https://github.com/geocine/phaser3-rollup-typescript).
+The  Replit Phaser Vite starter template is based on this [Phaser 3 TypeScript starter template](https://github.com/geocine/phaser3-rollup-typescript).
 The Replit template uses Vite 3, which is currently the latest Vite version, and has some basic starting code which demonstrates these useful features of Phaser 3 for building games:

 - Loading game assets: images.
 - Moving a sprite.